-- Check /var/log/messages of the MDS nodes.
-If there is any warning message output by MDS immediately before this message has output, take an action to deal with the warning message.
-Also, check the network or the IP address setting. - When unmounting and mounting are performed in a short time from the blockade of the file system or the node panic, mounting may fail.
+- Check /var/log/messages of the node where MDS runs.
+If there is any warning message output by MDS immediately before this message has output, take an action to deal with the warning message. - Check whether the IP address of this node where MDS runs is correctly registered in host database (such as /etc/hosts).
+For details, see "11.2.2 Registering information in host database." - When unmounting and mounting are performed in a short time from the blockade of the file system or the node panic, mounting may fail.
 Spare some time before mounting again.

-WARNING: sfcfs: 1040: mount\point: Protocol error: detail
+WARNING: sfcfs: 1040: mount_point: Protocol error: detail

-The file system (mount\point) is blockaded, as an illegal message was received from MDS.
+The file system (mount_point) is blockaded, as an illegal message was received from MDS.
 The details of the blockade are displayed at detail.

-Collect a file output with fjsnap for troubleshooting information then contact field engineers.
+Collect a file output with fjsnap or pclsnap for troubleshooting information then contact field engineers.

-WARNING: sfcfs: 1041: mount\point: Disconnect MDS
+WARNING: sfcfs: 1041: mount_point: Disconnect MDS

-Disconnect the connection between the file system (mount\point) and MDS.
+Disconnect the connection between the file system (mount_point) and MDS.

-WARNING: sfcfs: 1042: mount\point: Blockade: detail
+WARNING: sfcfs: 1042: mount_point: Blockade: detail

-The file system (mount\point) is blockaded.
+The file system (mount_point) is blockaded.
 The details of the blockade are displayed at detail.

-Collect a file output with fjsnap for troubleshooting information then contact field engineers.
+Collect a file output with fisnap or pclsnap for troubleshooting information then contact field engineers.

-WARNING: sfcfs: 1043: mount\point: File system full
+WARNING: sfcfs: 1043: mount_point: File system full

-There is no more space in the file system (mount\point).
+There is no more space in the file system (mount_point).